npnl/PALS/README.md

 ### Docker Container

 In order to run PALS in a Docker container, Docker must be installed.
 Once Docker is [installed](https://docs.docker.com/install/), follow the instructions [here](docker.md) to prepare your local machine for running the PALS GUI.
-Please note that some features (html QC & using freesurfer) are still under development for the dockerized version.

 ### Manually Prepared Environment
 <a id='manual_env'></a>